kohlschutter/junixsocket/src/site/markdown/customarch.md

 Make sure we can build junixsocket's JNI library.

 If this step fails, you're mostly on your own for now; closely inspect the error log and consider filing a bug report against junixsocket.
+Also check the [Unix socket reference](unixsockets.html), which may reveal some hints how to get it compile on your platform.

     cd junixsocket
     ( cd junixsocket-native ; mvn clean install )